 For re-grading of an assignment or exam, please meet with the person (instructor or teaching assistant) responsible for the grading.
 All such requests that are later than one week from the date the graded work is returned to the class will not be entertained.
-To promote consistency of grading, questions and concerns about grading should be addressed first to the TA and then, if that does not resolve the issue, to the instructor.
-You are welcome to contact the TA by email or come to his/her office hour.
-If you would like to speak with the TA in person, and have a schedule conflict with his/her office hour, you are welcome to make an appointment to meet the TA at another time.
+To promote consistency of grading, questions and concerns about grading should be addressed first to the grading TA if the course has a graduate TA, and then, if that does not resolve the issue, to the instructor.
+You are welcome to contact the graduate TA by email or come to his/her office hour.
+If the course has no graduate TA, you can address regrade requests directly to me..